pengshy/pengshy.github.io/_featured_categories/algorithm.md

 layout: list

 # The title of the tag's page.
-title: 整点码头
+title: 整点薯条

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: Paper
+slug: Algorithm

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  论文笔记
+  刷题笔记

 # (Optional) You can disable grouping posts by date.
 # no_groups: true